nicslabdev/MOTAM-Scanner/README.md

 There are several ways for developing code in nRF52, we have done this with SEGGER Embedded Studio for ARM V4.12.

+## To Do

+- Integration of cryptographic signature verification